 Wearing my Mum’s scarves and clothing over the years has given me comfort and an added strength, particularly when I’m about to do something important.
 I get the sense that she’s there with me, supporting me and protecting me.

 It's common to hear of families or close friends of those who have died setting up charities, organising fundraisers, running relays, or doing other charitable deeds in their honour.
 This is one way we can continue our loved one's legacy and also give back to the community.
 You might want to continue supporting a cause they supported, or a charity related to how they died.
 Whatever the case may be, this is a great and meaningful way to stay connected with them and honour their life and values.

 While there is no obligation to do something on a deceased loved one’s birthday or death anniversary, doing something can become a comforting ritual that allows you to express your love and grief for them.
 It doesn’t have to look the same for every occasion or year; it’s always good to leave room for change as your grief changes and evolves with you over time.

-While most years on my Mum’s birthday and death anniversary, my sister and I organise a visit to the cemetery where we leave flowers or a gift for her.
+Most years on my Mum’s birthday and death anniversary, my sister and I organise a visit to the cemetery where we leave flowers or a gift for her.
 Other years I write in my journal, share a photo and story on social media, and spend the day sitting with my grief in private.
 But acknowledging birthdays and death anniversaries may look totally different for you.
 You might prefer instead to gather a few close people and share stories about your loved one, or cook their favourite meal.
-You can read more ideas on ways to honour a loved one their death anniversary in this article.

 If you’re supporting someone through grief, it’s a good idea to take note of when these special days are and acknowledge them when they come around.
 You might even share a story about their loved one with them, if you have any.